stikagestirongo28-pixel/higgsfield-ai-promo-codes/README.md

 ---

-## ✅ Active Higgsfield Coupon Codes — Tested July 2026
+## ✅ Active Higgsfield Coupon Codes — Tested August 2026

 All codes below have been personally tested and confirmed working.
 They are subject to expiration without notice — use them while they last.